-ConferZoom ConferZoom is a Canvas-integrated video conferencing tool that provides an easy and reliable way to conduct a video chat or conference - whether for student meetings or committee work.
+ConferZoom ConferZoom is a Canvas-integrated video conferencing tool that provides an easy and reliable way to video conference.
 The sound and video quality are good, the account setup is easy, and additional features like file sharing, text-based chat, and screen-sharing exist as well.
 Because ConferZoom integrates with Canvas, you can host virtual office hours, study sessions, or even offer appointment booking online.
 To learn more about ConferZoom, sign up for an in-person workshop via InSite, or enroll in the self-paced Canvas tutorial Video Conferencing.

 Camtasia, Apple's Quicktime, and Screencast-O-Matic are programs that allow a user to record and narrate activity/programs being used on a computer.
-While Quicktime and Screencast-O-matic are free, Camtasia is expensive but offers the most features.
+While Quicktime and Screencast-O-matic have free versions, Camtasia is expensive but offers the most features.

-Adobe has a website for editing, storing, and sharing photos - photoshop.com.
+Photoshop.com Adobe has a website for editing, storing, and sharing photos.
 While it currently provides 2 gigs for free, additional space is available for a price.
 Users can also store and share videos and set permissions on photos and videos.

-YouTube allow you to upload videos (as well through Google+ Hangouts (see above)) and allows for easy captioning.
-While the accuracy rate is about 50%-70%, it's easy to edit the time-stamped file.
+YouTube allow you to upload videos and allows for easy captioning.
+While the accuracy rate isn't perfect, it's easy to edit the time-stamped file.
 Tutorial: How to caption videos using YouTube's video options

 Dropbox is a free service which allows for easy web-based storage of files.
 These can be accessed through the web and, with the Dropbox software installed on multiple machines, can sync your files between multiple locations.
 This makes for a seamless workflow between home and office.